freac212/shrimp-bot/readme.md

   [S][ ][ ]
   ```

   Then you'll add the chests in the proper area **_behind_** where the bot starting.
-I'm using a hopper under the chest as I know even with a large chest, it will get full very quickly.
+I'm using a hopper under the chest since I know that even with a large chest, it will get full very quickly.
-  Then refueling depot (chest) will be placed 1 block above the deposit chest (Make sure to fill it with plenty of fuel!
+  Then the refueling depot (chest) will be placed 1 block above the deposit chest (Make sure to fill it with plenty of fuel!
 Any burnable fuel source will work.), with the speaker block being to the **_right_** of the chest but on the same axis as the bot.
-(Difficult to explain easily, see image for a complete idea of the layout)
+(Difficult to explain, see image for a complete idea of the layout)
   ![A picture of a Minecraft ComputerCraft Turtle bot next to two diamond chests.
 Above it is another diamond chest, and a speaker block.
 The landscape surrounding the turtle is of sand and sandstone with some Andesenite](docs/images/turtleMiningHomeLayout.png)

 ### 3. Start the bot, edit, and then run the script
-  First you'll want to edit the scripts grid variables, here's an example to help.
+  First you'll want to edit the script's grid variables, here's an example to help.
-  Also when you're editing the height value, remember it doubles.
-So a height of 4 will mean the bot digs 8 blocks down, I do plan to fix this.
+  *Also, when you're editing the height value, remember that it doubles.
+So a height of 4 will mean the bot digs 8 blocks down, I do plan to fix this..*
   ```
     Y  Y  Y
   X[ ][ ][ ]